Overview

 Self-care

 Self-care strategies can be vital components in managing and overcoming NSSI tendencies.
-These strategies aim to promote healthier emotional regulation and reduce the frequency and intensity of urges to self-harm.
+These strategies aim to promote healthier emotional control and reduce the frequency and intensity of urges to self-harm.

 • Mindfulness and meditation: Mindfulness practices can help individuals become more aware of their emotional states, potentially making managing and redirecting negative impulses easier.